SMTpip/SMTpip_tool/README.md

 pip install -r requirements.txt
 ```

-Once installed, SMTpip is ready to use.
+Once installed, Extract the KGraph.json in the sane directory.
+SMTpip is ready to use.

 ## How to Use SMTpip